-- 1. Q: Can the PA wording be changed to say meet a daily average temperature for June 1-Sept 15, and be less than 56 F from September 15-October 31? - 4.9.2.5 Clear Creek Flows: "Whiskeytown releases to meet a daily average water temperature of: (1) 60°F at the IGO gage from June 1 through September 15; and (2) 56°F at the IGO gage from

-September 15 to October 31."Q: Can the proposed action be more specific to say 60 F and 56 F degrees or less?
-For example, in the summer, there is a desire to have temperatures closer to 60 F for cold water pool conservation, and keeping temperatures close to 60 F to encourage spring run to move upstream.
-In fall, because 56 is suboptimal for egg to fry survival, it is better to have temperatures colder if possible.

-2. The Clear Creek Restoration Program includes several components but it appears as if Reclamation is only proposing channel maintenance in the PA, and evaluating placement of large woody debris, and gravel augmentation in the Effects Analysis (see relevant BA excerpts below).
+- 1. Q: Can the PA wording be changed to say meet a daily average temperature for June 1-Sept 15, and be less than 56 F from September 15-October 31? - 4.9.2.5 Clear Creek Flows: "Whiskeytown releases to meet a daily average water temperature of: (1) 60°F at the IGO gage from June 1 through September 15; and (2) 56°F at the IGO gage from September 15 to October 31."
+C: Can the proposed action be more specific to say 60°F and 56°F degrees or less?
+For example, in the summer, there is a desire to have temperatures closer to 60 F for cold water pool conservation, and keeping temperatures close to 60°F to encourage spring run to move upstream.
+In fall, because 56°F is suboptimal for egg to fry survival, it is better to have temperatures colder if possible. - 2.
+The Clear Creek Restoration Program includes several components but it appears as if Reclamation is only proposing channel maintenance in the PA, and evaluating placement of large woody debris, and gravel augmentation in the Effects Analysis (see relevant BA excerpts below).
 Q: What exactly is being proposed in the PA under the Clear Creek Restoration Program conservation measure?
-Q: If the Restoration project is not being consulted on; why is it in the effects analysis?
-Is this section referring to the proposed gravel maintenance to account for lack of geomorphic flows?
+Q: If the Restoration Program is not being consulted on; why is it in the effects analysis?
+Is this effects analysis referring to the proposed action of mechanical gravel mobilization when geomorphic flows do not occur?

-Under status of the species (realizing this is not the PA), the goals of the Clear Creek Restoration Program are to (emphasis added):
+Under status of the species (realizing this is not part of the PA), the goals of the Clear Creek Restoration Program are to (emphasis added):